hazelgrove/diy-hazelnut/README.md

 All the build commands are managed by the `Makefile`.
 You're free to modify it to your own liking, but as it is provided, here's what the commands do:

 To autoformat your code:

 ```sh
 make fmt
 ```

 To build the webapp:

 ```sh
 make build
 ```

 To autoformat and build:

 ```sh
 make
 ```

 To get the URL for the webapp:

 ```sh
 make url
 ```

 To erase the build:

 ```sh
 make clean
 ```

 To test your implementation:

 ```sh
 make test
 ```

-## Implementing Hazelnut
+## Implementing Marked Hazelnut

-Now it's your turn to implement Hazelnut!
+Now it's your turn to implement marked Hazelnut!

 First of all, it's important that you understand what Hazelnut is and how it works.
 Read *[Hazelnut: A Bidirectionally Typed Structure Editor Calculus][hazelnut_paper]* if you haven't already.
 You don't have to understand everything right at this moment, but make sure that you have a good overview of how it all works.

+Next, check out *[Total Type Error Localization and Recovery with Holes][marked_lambda_calc_paper]* for an introduction to the marked lambda calculus.

 You'll be using the Reason programming language, which essentially just OCaml with a more JavaScript-like syntax.
 It's the primary language used to implement [Hazel](https://github.com/hazelgrove/hazel).
 If you're already familiar with OCaml, but not Reason, [this website](https://reasonml.github.io/en/try) can be used to translate between OCaml and Reason.
 But if you'd really just prefer to use OCaml, you can convert code from OCaml to Reason using `refmt` as follows: